Inside: 24 tween conversation starters to help tweens (and teens) open up about their day.

 4. Tell your own stories: As much as they’ll act like they’re not interested, your kids enjoy hearing your stories too, especially those from your childhood.
 It helps them to feel more connected to their family history which is important for the developing sense of self that is so critical to the tween years.
 Your stories can also communicate a greater empathy to your child, when you share a situation from your own experience that relates to a situation your child is in.

 5. Ask the right questions: Simply asking ‘How was your day?’ will more often than not result in a surly grunt or a one word “Fine.”
 Using a more specific or creative question will often elicit more information from your tween.
-Below you’ll find 24 questions to help support your child to open up about school.
+Below you’ll find 24 questions to help support your child to open up about their school day experiences.

 24 Conversation Starters for Talking With Tweens and Teens